alphagov/govuk-design-system/src/styles/typography/index.md

 {{ example({group: "styles", item: "typography", example: "link-no-underline", html: true, open: true}) }}

+### Links to change a language

+Ensure that links that allow a user to change a language are understandable even when out of context.

+For example, you can link over 'use [Service name] in [language]'.

 ## Lists

 Use lists to make blocks of text easier to read, and to break information into manageable chunks.